Searching for Rigidity in Algebraic Starscapes

-Notice that by highlighting rigidity, new patterns emerge in the righthand picture that do not appear in the lefthand one.
-Specifically, one can clearly perceive 2 circles and 3 vertical lines.
-The inner circle has radius 1, which is consistent with Example \ref{unityExample3}, where we saw that adjoining the fifth roots of unity (which all lie on the unit circle) generates a maximally rigid extension.
-Of course, these are just a few examples of rigid degree 4 integers lying on the unit circle.
-Nevertheless, the image suggests that rigid algebraic integers are concentrated at the circle of radius 1, suggesting a potential avenue for further investigation.

-The outer circle appears to have radius $\sqrt[4]{2}$.
-As above, this is consistent with what we know, as Example \ref{fourthRootOf2} gives a simple example of an uncomplicated irreducible polynomial of degree 4 whose rigid roots lie on the circle of radius $\sqrt[4]{2}$, namely $x^4-2$, whose roots are $\pm\sqrt[4]{2}$ and $\pm i\sqrt[4]{2}$.
-As above, the existence of an obvious family of rigid integers on the circle of radius $\sqrt[4]{2}$ doesn't immediately imply that rigid integers concentrate there, again suggesting the need for further investigation.
-The 3 vertical lines are slightly more mysterious.
-Nevertheless, we see that highlighting rigidity extracts new patters in quartic algebraic integers, which would otherwise be invisible, and motivates the following avenue of theoretical investigation: \begin{Question} Why do rigid algebraic integers concentrate at the circles of radii 1 and $\sqrt[4]{2}$?
-Why do rigid algebraic integers concentrate at the imaginary axis, and at the lines with real part $\pm\frac{1}{2}$? \end{Question}

-We next briefly touch on the case of cubics (Figure \ref{Cubics!}), which has its own analog of Question \ref{firstQuestion} (albeit, one we have already answered).
-We display brightness parameters of $\beta_D$ and $\beta_{Dr}^+$ respectively, so that the second is a copy of the first but with rigid points enlarged.
+In light of Proposition \ref{le2}, we skip the cases of linear and quadratic integers, since they are never rigid.
+We continue our analysis considering case of cubics in Figure \ref{Cubics!}.
+Proposition \ref{cubics} tells us exactly what we should expect, that the only rigid cubics appear along the real axis, with rigidity equal to $\frac{1}{2}$.
+We use brightness parameters $\beta_D$ and $\beta_{Dr}$ respectively, so that the second is a copy of the first but with rigid points enlarged.